slowproj/slowdash/docs/DataBinding.md

 ```

 ### Avoiding Channel Scanning Overhead
-In order to obtain a list of channels, SlowDash makes a query like `SELECT DISTINCT tag FROM table`, which can be slow if the table is large.
-This can be avoided either by manually listing the channels or providing an efficient SQL statement:
+To obtain a list of channels, SlowDash executes a query like `SELECT DISTINCT tag FROM table`, which can be slow if the table is large.
+This can be avoided either by manually listing the channels or by providing an efficient SQL statement:

 #### By a manual list
 ```yaml